Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

 Nearly deserted, this beach was exactly my kind of place.
 It seemed untouched — if not for the faint trail of footprints in the sand, I would have sworn no one had ever set foot here.
 Everything was hushed, except for the wind nudging the waves and the soft rustle of palms.

 Before long, we spotted a cluster of stilt-fishing poles standing just offshore.
-Perched on those slender posts, fishermen sit serenely for hours, patiently waiting for their next catch — but I’ll share more about them in a bit.
+Perched on those slender posts, fishermen sit serenely for hours, patiently waiting for their next catch — but I’ll share more about them soon.

 Above the water’s edge, we let our tired feet breathe and ordered passion fruit mojitos that arrived in playful skull-shaped mason jars.
 Sipping slowly, we watched the sun melt into the glittering sea, feeling a warm, easy magic settle over the evening.